rpng/open_vins/ReadMe.md

 ## News / Events

+* **July 7, 2020** - Released zero velocity update for vehicle applications and direct initialization when standing still.
+See [PR#79](https://github.com/rpng/open_vins/pull/79) for details.
 * **May 18, 2020** - Released secondary pose graph example repository [ov_secondary](https://github.com/rpng/ov_secondary) based on [VINS-Fusion](https://github.com/HKUST-Aerial-Robotics/VINS-Fusion).
 OpenVINS now publishes marginalized feature track, feature 3d position, and first camera intrinsics and extrinsics.
 See [PR#66](https://github.com/rpng/open_vins/pull/66) for details and discussion.
 * **April 3, 2020** - Released [v2.0](https://github.com/rpng/open_vins/releases/tag/v2.0) update to the codebase with some key refactoring, ros-free building, improved dataset support, and single inverse depth feature representation.
 Please check out the [release page](https://github.com/rpng/open_vins/releases/tag/v2.0) for details.
 * **January 21, 2020** - Our paper has been accepted for presentation in [ICRA 2020](https://www.icra2020.org/).
 We look forward to seeing everybody there!
 We have also added links to a few videos of the system running on different datasets.